mifpasoti/Gtk-Demos/hotnews.md

 The demos are here:   https://github.com/mifpasoti/Gtk-Demos

-Info about sanssbcl:  If sbcl is not installed, and you don't want to install it, you can use sanssbcl.
-It goes in the same directory with the demo scripts.
+Info about sanssbcl

+With the sanssbcl file, the demo scripts can be run with or without sbcl being installed.
 If sbcl is installed, you can make sanssbcl by running the makesans script.
 The makesans script is short and easy to understand.
 And sanssbcl is easy to understand, by understanding makesans.
+To make sanssbcl, replacing any existing sanssbcl, use the command:  ./makesans

 The January 17 version of the demos had the following changes from the original version: